 SAECS is a consortium whose member lines are: Safmarine, Maersk Line, Deutsche Afrika Linien (DAL) and MOL.
 Until now, SAECS was calling at Tilbury (Essex).
-The facility, on the northern bank of the river Thames, is part of Forth Ports.
+The facility, on the best overseas levitra prices northern bank of the river Thames, is part of Forth Ports.

-Dubai-based DP World is developing its deep-sea container port London Gateway further down the river, in Stanford-le-Hope (Essex), 25 miles east of London and closer to the sea.
+Dubai-based DP World is developing its deep-sea container port London Gateway further down the river, in Stanford-le-Hope (Essex), 25 miles east of London and closer to order prescription viagra the sea.

 Maersk Line confirmed that the SAECS member lines have decided to move their UK call from the London Container Terminal Tilbury to the new London Gateway Terminal.
 The first vessel is planned to call at London Gateway on Thursday November 7th.

-Worth £1.5 billion of foreign direct investment, London Gateway is due to open in the fourth quarter of mail order viagra without prescription this year.
+Worth £1.5 billion of foreign direct investment, London Gateway is where do you get viagra from due to open in the fourth quarter of this year.
 Until now, DP World hadn’t announced any anchor customer for its port, but only for its logistics park.

 DP World plans to open London Gateway’s first berth in the fourth quarter of this year, its second berth in the second quarter of next year, and its third berth six months after that.
 After that first phase, it will assess market demand before opening berths 4, 5 and 6.

 On completion, London Gateway will be equipped with 24 quay cranes and its yard will have about 120 Automated Stacking Cranes (ASCs).
-The port will have an annual capacity of 3.5 million TEUs.
+The port will have an annual capacity of mail order viagra without prescription 3.5 million TEUs.